tjosephcarroll/se-lab18/icm/lab1/README.md

 # InterSystems Cloud Manager - Environment Setup

 1. **Pull InterSystems Cloud Manager (ICM)**
-    * Just in case you're coming directly to this lab: everything is pre-packaged for you in a container
+    * Just in case you're coming directly to this lab: everything is pre-packaged for you in a container.
-    * You have nothing to install and configure of the following technologies, just pull the container as per command below, and you'll be able to setup a working environment
+    * You have nothing to install and configure of the following technology list; just pull the container as per command below, and you'll be able to setup a working environment with all the technolgies already packaged and configured for you
         * JVM
         * Terraforms
         * environment setup